Plan your visit to the Pinakothek der Moderne!

-During your visit it`s mandatory to wear a FFP2 mask.
+Wearing an FFP2 mask during the entire visit is still mandatory.
 For children and young people from age 6 to 14 we also accept usual nose and mouth protections.
 Furthermore as a visitor it`s necessary to adhere to our general hygiene measures.

 You can find more detailed information on the protective measures against Covid-19 here in our FAQ